finos/rune-dsl/documentation/rosetta-modelling-component.md

 set <PathExpression>: <Expression>
 ```

-The letft-hand side [path expression](#path-expression) can be used to set individual attributes of the ouput object.
+The left-hand side [path expression](#path-expression) can be used to set individual attributes of the ouput object.
 The right-hand side [expression](#expression-component) allows to calculate that output value from the inputs.

 The `Create_VehicleOwnership` example could be rewritten as follows: